AuspicesAI/ScytheEx-Hackathon/README.md

 ## Configuration (`config.toml`)

-The configuration file `config.toml` is central to customizing and controlling the behavior of the ScytheEx system.
+The configuration file `config.toml` found in `/config` directory is central to customizing and controlling the behavior of the ScytheEx system.
 Below are details about each configurable section and setting:

 ### `[ScytheEx]`
 - `network_interface`: Specify the network interface on which ScytheEx will capture traffic (e.g., `"eth0"` for Linux, `"Ethernet"` for Windows).